Pricing Model Reference

 AI Tool Pricing Model Reference

-A definitive guide to pricing models used by AI tools.
-For each: definition, how billing works, typical cost ranges, pros and cons, and examples.
+A reference guide to the pricing models used by AI tools.
+For each model: how billing works, typical costs, and when it makes sense.

 Free

-Examples — ChatGPT free tier, Claude free, Gemini free, many open-source tools.
+Examples — ChatGPT free tier, Claude free, Gemini free, most open-source tools.

 Freemium

-Definition — Free tier with paid upgrades.
-Core features free; advanced features or higher limits require payment.
+Free tier with paid upgrades.
+Core features are free; advanced features or higher limits require a subscription.

-Examples — Notion, Canva, many SaaS AI tools.
+Examples — Notion, Canva, most SaaS AI tools.

 Subscription Per Seat

-Definition — $X per user per month.
-Cost scales with headcount.
+Fixed price per user per month.
+Cost scales directly with the number of people who have access.

-Examples — GitHub Copilot, Slack, many team tools.
+Examples — GitHub Copilot, Slack, most team productivity tools.

 Subscription Flat Rate